 The timing of the admission scoring is important because clinically, a person’s functional capacity changes upon commencement of a program of rehabilitation.
 To achieve an accurate base measure it is important that the initial measurement is done in a timely manner.
 Similarly, it is important that the discharge assessment is done within a time frame that allows the total functional improvement of the patient to be measured.
 To measure the timeliness of scoring on admission and discharge the AROC data set requires the collection of the date on which each of these scores was achieved.
 It should also be noted that timeliness of functional assessment on admission and discharge is an ACHS Rehabilitation Medicine clinical indicator.

 * FIM™ and WeeFIM® are trademarks of the Uniform Data System for Medical Rehabilitation, a division of UB Foundation Activities, Inc.

-Direct access to our frequently accessed content is listed below.
+Direct links to our frequently accessed content.

 - Access the AOS FIM Guides - These documents walks you through how to use AROC Online Services (AOS) to access the FIM accreditation system

 - Download the AROC FIM audit tool (pdf) - This tool is used as a basis for documenting a formal FIM audit undertaking

 - Download the FIM Guide for Documentation (pdf) - A useful tip sheet on how to document patients activities

 - Download the FIM Facility Trainer Newsletter (pdf) - The latest newsletter for FIM facility trainers (Jan 2021)